Mohammed Habib Benkada

-Mohammed Habib Benkada (born 5 August 1950 in Oran) is a former Algerian international footballer who played as a centre-forward during the 1970s.
+Mohammed Habib Benkada (born 5 August 1950) is an Algerian former footballer who played as a centre-forward during the 1970s.
 He represented CC Sig and MC Oran at club level and was selected for the Algeria national team between 1975 and 1976.
 Benkada was part of the Algerian squad that won the gold medal at the 1975 Mediterranean Games in Algiers.

 Early life and youth

 Benkada was born in Oran and grew up in the nearby town of Sig where he began playing football with the local club (CC Sig).
 An instinctive striker, he was noted from an early age for his finishing, two-footed ability and flair — attributes that helped him stand out in regional competitions.

 Club career

 After emerging with CC Sig, Benkada progressed through the regional divisions.
 During his national service he was noticed by Rachid Mekhloufi (then coaching the military national team), which helped raise his profile.
 He joined MC Oran in 1976 and established himself as a fast, intelligent centre-forward capable of linking play and scoring.